Zechariah 5 - Outline of Zechariah (Book Notes menu page)

 I will bring it forth...-

 The LORD will ensure that His Word is proclaimed throughout the whole world, reaching people of every kindred, tongue and nation.
 The Word, that condemns man under sin and death, also presents the way of salvation from man's condition.
-For God does not desire anyone to perish (Joh 3:16,17; Rom 6:23b; Gal 3:13; 1Joh 2:2).
-Observe that in Zech 3:8,9, the LORD promised to "bring forth my servant the Branch," who would cleanse and restore His people.
+For God does not desire anyone to perish (Joh 3:16,17; Rom 6:23; Gal 3:13; 1Joh 2:2).
+Recall that the LORD had previously promised to "bring forth" His servant the Branch who would cleanse and restore His people (Zech 3:8,9).

 It shall enter into every house...- Today, the gospel penetrates into private homes,